 New York Bounty Hunter Guide: Requirements and Steps

-The state of New York has a population of 19.7 million and has the fifth largest number of employed private detectives in the nation.1,2 The state requires bail enforcement agents, or bounty hunters, to become licensed.
-Bounty hunters usually work independently (on behalf of a bail bondsman) to find and apprehend a person who has skipped bail (a “skip”).
+The state of New York has a population of 19.8 million people and has one of the highest concentrations of private detectives in the nation.1,2 The state requires bail enforcement agents, commonly known as bounty hunters, to become licensed.
+Bounty hunters usually work on behalf of bail bondsmen to find and apprehend people who have skipped bail (“skips”).
 If a career as a bounty hunter in New York interests you, you’ll need to understand the requirements and steps for obtaining your license.
 Continue reading to learn more about that process.

 Requirements for Prospective Bail Bond Agents in New York

 If you’re looking to learn about being a bail enforcement agent (BEA) in New York, then you need to understand the regulations and requirements of the profession.
 BEAs or bounty hunters in New York must be licensed by the Division of Licensing Services (the Division).
-New York bounty hunters must be at least 25 years of age, have 25 hours in training, pass state and federal background checks, and have a surety bond in the amount of $500,000.
-To apply for a license as a bounty hunter, you must be the principal of your businesses, not an employee.
+New York bounty hunters must:

 Steps to a Career as a Bail Fugitive Recovery Agent in New York

-In New York, only licensed bail enforcement agents can apprehend fugitives.
+In New York, only BEAs can apprehend fugitives.
 The Division requires a certain amount of experience and training before you can apply.
 Continue reading to learn the steps to become a BEA set forth by the New York Division of Licensing Services.
 Note you do not have to be a resident of New York to be licensed as a BEA.
 If you meet the basic requirements listed above, following these steps will lead to licensure as a BEA in New York.